 - Add eggs, one at a time, beating well with a wooden spoon after each addition.
-Drop dough by heaping teaspoons into 30 mounds about 2 inches apart on a greased baking sheet.
+Drop dough by heaping teaspoons into 30 mounds about 2 inches apart on a greased or parchment-lined baking sheet.

 - Bake in a 400 degree F oven for 25 minutes or until golden.
 Remove from baking sheet.
 Cool on wire racks.

 - Meanwhile, for peach filling, chop peaches.
 Combine whipping cream, powdered sugar, and amaretto or almond extract in a chilled medium mixing bowl.
 Beat with the chilled beaters of an electric mixer on low speed until soft peaks form (peaks curl).
 Fold in peaches and sour cream.
 Cover and refrigerate.